mlrun/mlrun/docs/change-log/_index.md

    - v1.1.0 cannot run on top of 3.0.x.
    - For Iguazio v <3.5.0 number of workers set to 1 by default.
 To change this number, contact support (helm-chart change required).
    - Multi-instance is not supported for MLrun running on SQLite.
--  Supports pipeline scheduling
+-  Supports pipeline scheduling.

 #### Feature store
-- Supports S3, Azure, GCS targets when using Spark as an engine for the feature store
+- Supports S3, Azure, GCS targets when using Spark as an engine for the feature store.
-- Snowflake as datasource has a connector ID: `iguazio_platform`
+- Snowflake as datasource has a connector ID: `iguazio_platform`.
 - You can add a time-based filter condition when running `get_offline_feature` with a given vector.

 #### UI
-Projects

 - The Projects home page now has three tiles, Data, Jobs and Workflows, Deployment, that guide you through key capabilities of Iguazio, and provide quick access to common tasks.
-- The Projects | Jobs | Monitor Jobs tab now displays the Spark UI URL.
+- The **Projects | Jobs | Monitor Jobs** tab now displays the Spark UI URL.
 - The information of the Drift Analysis tab is now displayed in the Model Overview.
 - If there is an error, the error messages are now displayed in the Projects | Jobs | Monitor jobs tab.

-Workflows
+#### Workflows
 - The steps in Workflows are color-coded to identify their status: blue=running; green=completed; red=error.

 #### Storey
 - MLRun can write to parquet with flexible schema per batch for ParquetTarget: useful for inconsistent or unknown schema.

 #### Documentation
-- Added Azure and S3 examples to {ref}`Ingesting features with Spark <ingest-features-with-spark>`
+- Added Azure and S3 examples to {ref}`Ingesting features with Spark <ingest-features-with-spark>`.

 ### Closed issues